Winter festival 25 years and counting

-In 2013, Winsted celebrated its 25th annual Winsted Winter Festival (sponsored by the Winsted Area Chamber of Commerce, the festival features a lighted Christmas parade, snowmobile show, train display, hayrides, concert, contests, a visit from Santa Claus, and more.
+In 2013, Winsted celebrated its 25th annual Winsted Winter Festival (sponsored by the Winsted Area Chamber of Commerce), which featured a lighted Christmas parade, snowmobile show, model train display, community choir concert, visits from Santa Claus, and more.

-The Friday of the festival, a Christmas concert takes place at St. John’s Lutheran Church takes place each year, the Friday of the festival.
-Other activities also take place that day, such as business open houses, a silent auction at the library, and bake sales.
+The Friday of the festival, a Christmas concert takes place at St. John’s Lutheran Church.
+Other activities that day typically include business open houses, a silent auction at the library, and bake sales.

-More events are planned throughout Saturday, as well, including the vintage snowmobile show in the Blue Note parking lot.
-Free hayrides around town, leaving from the Blue Note, are offered by Carlson’s Orchard and Fleischacker Landscaping.
-Inside the Blue Note, children can visit Santa Claus and check out the St. Paul Railroad Club model train display, and enjoy lunch served by the Winsted royalty.
+More events are planned throughout Saturday, such as the vintage snowmobile show in the Blue Note parking lot.
+Inside the Blue Note, visitors can have photos taken with Santa Claus, check out the St. Paul Railroad Club model train display, and enjoy lunch served by the Winsted royalty.

-Each year, the festival ends Saturday evening with a lighted Christmas parade and a dessert social at Holy Trinity Church’s social hall.
+Each year, the festival ends Saturday evening with a lighted Christmas parade.

 Everyone who purchases a Winsted Winter Festival button is entered into a drawing for Winsted Bucks.
 The 2013 winners were Julie Guggemos of Winsted ($100), Tim Laxen of Winsted ($75), and Winsted Postmaster Ann Joos ($50).